 Factory Maids

-In the early 1800s, the invention of the power loom disrupted the way fabric had always been made, and who had made it.
-Diane explores the revolutionary changes millwork brought to the lives of women who seized new options for better pay and independence, flocking to the mills to "weave by steam."
+In the early 1800s, the invention of the power loom disrupted the way fabric had been made for many centuries, and who had made it.
+Diane explores the revolutionary changes that millwork brought to the lives of many people, especially women, who seized new opportunities for better pay and independence, flocking to the mills to weave by steam.

-The initial promise of "the Lowell system" soured into abuse and poverty with the arrival of economic downturns.
+The initial promise of the Lowell system, as it was called, soured into abuse and poverty with the arrival of economic downturns.
 Mill companies filled their workrooms with immigrants, some as young as ten.
-We hear of the "Bread and Roses" strike of 1912, which united workers who spoke dozens of languages in a common quest for respect, adequate pay, and decent working conditions.
+We hear of the "Bread and Roses" strike of 1912, which united people who spoke dozens of languages in a common quest for respect, adequate pay, and decent working conditions.

 The songs include: